-Update: Read our newer related article revealing that 30,000 new Kindle ebooks were published on Amazon in only four days.
+Update: Read our newer related article revealing that 30,000 new Kindle ebooks were published on the Amazon Kindle Store in only four days.

-With the popularity of ebooks, the question of how many ebooks are there on Amazon has been asked many times.
+With the popularity of ebooks, the question of how many ebooks are available on the Amazon Kindle store has been asked many times.

-But Amazon keeps such information very close to its chest.
+But Amazon keeps this information about how many books on Kindle very close to its chest.
 So it has been a difficult question to answer definitively.

-But Claude Nougat found a clever way to find the answer to this question using Amazon Associates.
+But some time ago, Claude Nougat found a clever way to find the answer to this question using Amazon Associates.

 You can read about in his blog post.
-There are in fact close to 3.4 million ebooks.
+At the time there were in fact close to 3.4 million ebooks listed on the Kindle Store.

-Using the same method, I found that the total had increased by 20,000 only a few days after his post.
+Using the same method at the time, I found that the total had increased by 20,000 only a few days after his post.

 I was not surprised at the number.
-Nor with his calculation that a new Kindle ebook is published every five minutes.
+Nor with his calculation that a new Kindle ebook was published every five minutes.

 With the growth in tablets, larger smartphones and of course dedicated e-readers, the demand for ebooks is increasing.

-As is the motivation for people to write new books in the hope of gaining sales in a new and vibrant market.
+As is the motivation for people to write new books and become published authors in the hope of gaining sales in a new and vibrant market.

-So 3.4 million was a lot of ebooks.
+So yes, you could say that 3.4 million was a lot of ebooks.

 What I was more interested in though was how many books in total there were on Amazon?

-I found the answer by using the same home screen search technique and was quite astonished at the number I found.
+I found the answer to how many books on Amazon by using the same home screen search technique on Amazon Associates and was quite astonished at the number I found.

 That surely must be somewhere close to every single book in existence.
 Perhaps there are titles including many out of print books.